Email Security and Authentication

 If the ARC Seal doesn’t pass, then Marsha’s receiving email server can apply the p=reject DMARC policy listed in Tom’s example.com domain and reject the message.

-What ARC can’t do
+What can’t ARC do?

 Authenticated Received Chain has already been adopted by major mailbox providers like Google, Verizon Media, and Microsoft, and will likely soon become the standard globally.